oj-tooth/PK-Toolbox/README.md

 The PK Toolbox is a Python library dedicated to the simulation and visualisation of Pharmokinetic (PK) models.

-Users are able to utilise the PK Toolbox user interface to:
+Users are able to write their own scripts or utilise the PK Toolbox user interface to:

 * model the body with peripheral compartments
 * utilise either *intravenous bolus* or *subcutaneous* dosing protocols